abinit/abipy/README.rst

     nosetests

 in the abipy root directory.
+Unit tests require two additional packages that can be installed with

+   `pip install nose-exclude scripttest``

 Requirements
 ============

-All required dependencies should be automatically taken care of if you install abipy using easy_install or pip.
+All required dependencies should be automatically taken care of if you install abipy using conda (pip).
 Otherwise, these packages should be available on `PyPI <http://pypi.python.org>`_.

-  - Python 2.7 required (Python 3.0+ not supported)
-  - pymatgen
-  - numpy
-  - matplotlib
-  - scipy
-  - pandas
-  - netCDF4
-  - pyYaml

-The following packages are much easier to install with easy_install:

-  - pyYaml
-  - pyCifRW
-  - pyhull
-  - PyDispatcher

-for netcdf4 and hdf see http://www.unidata.ucar.edu/software/netcdf/docs/build_default.html

-pyhull:
- export CC=gcc
- and optionally:
- export CFLAGS='-O3 -g'

 Optional dependencies
 ---------------------